Anyssa Grendel, LMSW

 CHILD/ADOLESCENT ~ ADULT ~ COUPLES

-Offering a therapeutic approach that focuses on individual strengths, emotional regulation skills, building resiliency factors, social emotional skills for children and incorporates Cognitive & Dialectical Behavior Therapy, Acceptance & Commitment Therapy, Internal Family Systems, Attachment, Emotion Focused and Gottman Method, Play/Art Therapy techniques, Trauma-Focused & Mindfulness techniques.
-Additionally behavior modification, Peri-natal thought/mood support, Psycho-somatic education.
-Psychological flexibility to improve thought, feelings and behavior responses to stressors.
-Improving parent-child interactions, co-parenting communication & relationships
+Offering a therapeutic approach that focuses on individual strengths, emotional regulation skills, attachment, building resiliency factors, social emotional skills, improving relationship with self and others and incorporating trauma informed practices.
+Utilizing eclectic approaches from Psychodynamic Therapy, Existential Therapy, Acceptance & Commitment Therapy, Internal Family Systems (Parts work), Emotion Focused and Gottman Method, Cognitive & Dialectical Behavior Therapy, Play/Art Therapy techniques, Psychosomatic and Psycho-education, Trauma-Focused & Mindfulness techniques.
+Additionally specialized training in Peri-natal thought/mood support.
+Creating a safe space that cultivates our processing ability in hopes of gaining wisdom out of our wounds.
+Seeking understanding and development of strategies to improve our psychological flexibility to improve thought, feelings and behavior responses to stressors.

 FOR MENTAL HEALTH AND MEDICAL PROFESSIONALS